flexera-public/policy_templates/operational/stranded_servers/README.md

 ### Input Parameters

-- *Email addresses of the recipients you wish to notify* - A list of email addresses to notify
+- *Email addresses of the recipients you wish to notify* - A list of email addresses to notify.
-- *Ignore tags* - Instances with any of these tags will be ignored
+- *Ignore tags* - Instances with any of these tags will be ignored.
+- *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).

+Please note that the "Automatic Actions" parameter contains a list of action(s) that can be performed on the resources.
+When it is selected, the policy will automatically execute the corresponding action on the data that failed the checks, post incident generation.
+Please leave it blank for *manual* action.
+For example if a user selects the "Terminate Instances" action while applying the policy, all the resources that didn't satisfy the policy condition will be terminated.

 ### Resource Names

 The report will show the name or the resource_uid of the resource.
 If the resource doesn't have an name then it will display the resource_uid.
 For resources that do not have a name, you can follow the resource link and provide name.
 The next report will have the new resource name.